 New Team members will apply for a new a DBS check even if they are on the update service.
 A DBS check must be underway before an employee starts at Nursery.
 All employment offers are subject to DBS clearance and other suitability checks.
-The Company acknowledges that delays to DBS checks can be undertaken if the Team member is not on the update service.
+The Company acknowledges that delays to DBS checks can happen and are not the fault of the employee or Company.
+A risk assessment needs to be undertaken if the Team member is not on the update service.
 Members of staff without a check must never be left alone with a child, change nappies unsupervised, take part in any personal care routines, be in the bathroom alone with children, or become a Suitable Person.
 All other team members must be made aware of this to ensure they never leave team members without a DBS alone.
 It is the responsibility of the Nursery Manager to ensure that all long serving staff renews their DBS's every three years even when a new staff member is part of the DBS update service.
 Occasional audits may be undertaken.
 The company always applies for new DBS's for new team members even if they are on the update service.
 All team members who apply for a DBS or reapply must put themselves on the update service.
 The manager must have log in details so that annual checks can be made.